Farbod909/cs175-dont-starve/docs/status.md

 Our loss function is the Mean-Squared error between the approximated target value with the value of the current state-action pair.
 Our approximated target value is found via the highest expected return of next state-action pair.

 ![alt text](https://github.com/Farbod909/cs175-dont-starve/blob/master/loss_ftn.PNG)

+Lastly, we utilize the epsilon-greedy algorithm with a decaying exploration rate of 0.5 - 0.2.

 ## Evaluation
 In our project home page we described the following: